-Occupational Health, Safety and Wellbeing Guidelines This Document is Uncontrolled when Printed Responsible Officer: Director Business Strategy and Performance Version: 3.0 Issue Date: 18 August 2020 Next Review: 18 August 2023 Page 68/ 72
+Occupational Health, Safety and Wellbeing Guidelines This Document is Uncontrolled when Printed Responsible Officer: Director Business Strategy and Performance Version: 8.0 Issue Date: 21 August 2023 Next Review: 21 August 2026 Page 80/ 85

-- c) Notify all owners of premises to ideally have their cooling system on both prior to and during the scheduled visit of the Community Health worker. - d) Encourage workers to drink approximately 200ml of cool water every 15 to 20 minutes and not rely solely on soft drinks and caffeinated drinks. - e) Parking vehicles in shaded area and using vehicle air conditioning whilst travelling. - f) Adjust the pace of work to reduce over heating including taking regular breaks in a cool area. - g) Ensure staff have access to a monitored duress system. - h) Conduct annual inspections of premises to ensure cooling systems operate correctly. - i) Where pandemic laws are being enforced staff should take breaks outside to remove masks as required.
+- a) Consider whether work can be delayed until the temperature decreases. - b) Starting work earlier to avoid the hottest part of the day. - c) Notify all owners of premises to ideally have their cooling system on both prior to and during the scheduled visit of the Community Health worker. - d) Encourage workers to drink approximately 200ml of cool water every 15 to 20 minutes and not rely solely on soft drinks and caffeinated drinks. - e) Parking vehicles in shaded area and using vehicle air conditioning whilst travelling. - f) Adjust the pace of work to reduce over heating including taking regular breaks in a cool area. - g) Ensure staff have access to a monitored duress system. - h) Conduct annual inspections of premises to ensure cooling systems operate correctly. - i) Where pandemic laws are being enforced staff should take breaks outside to remove masks as required.
 (Pandemic restrictions must be followed and will override previous statement) - j) Managers and Coordinators should also consider allowing more time for tasks to be completed during hot conditions.